UTDallasEPICS/ATC-Sensory-Device/README.md

 2. Under quick access > micellaneous click on New Terminal
 3. To build the project enter `pio run` in the command line
 4. To build and run the project enter `pio run --target upload`in the command line
+5. If issues with port connection occur, ensure appropriate drivers are downloaded from this link: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

 ### Credits